 4. It can disable your anti-virus programs and block many tasks.

-5. It can create a backdoor and connect to a remote server, allowing a remote attacker to gain control on the compromised computer.
+5. It can create a backdoor and connect to a remote server, allowing a remote attacker to gain control on the compromised computer and add more threats like computer crime and intellectual property section or Interpol virus to your computer.

 When this nasty virus is successfully installed, it will drop several junk files on Windows system folder, User Profile, and Temporary directory.
 These files are harmful and typically consist of random file name.
 Thus, manual removal is a best solution can remove this Trojan for good.